Hi, I’m Alyssa! AKA, The PCOS Nutritionist Alyssa!

 Both are an at-home hormone test kit that analyzes your urine to identify your fertile days and confirm successful ovulation.
 Both devices provide you with actual values, along with a clear marking of whether you’re in a “low fertility” or “high fertility” period of your cycle.

 Mira and Inito both require you to download their free phone app to track your hormone patterns.
-You do not need a monthly subscription to use the apps.
-Mira is available for both iPhone and Android users, while Inito is only available for iPhone users.
-Inito tests your hormones in 10 minutes, while Mira takes 21 minutes to analyze your hormone levels.
+You do not need a monthly subscription to use the apps, but you will need to purchase urine test strip refills to be able to continue using the monitor.

 Other Posts You’ll Love